jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/10_introduction.md

 <style class='before-speaker-note'></style>

-* I think that's why we derive so much pleasure as we watch the CD-ROM spinning on the lathe in the work station and carefully take a chisel in hand and move it slowly to the correct part of the surface of the disk and tap out the beautiful stream of the music in our minds.
+* I think that's why we derive so much pleasure as we watch the CD-ROM spinning on the lathe in the work station and carefully take a laser in hand and move it slowly to the correct part of the surface of the disk and tap out the beautiful stream of the music in our minds.

 ---------#Media.jumbo-left